Kartiksandy/Kartiksandy/README.md

 #### A Data Engineer by day ☼ and an aspiring Product Manager by night ☾

-Former Product Associate at Edifecs and Product Owner at Vibin.
+Former Product Associate at Edifecs Healthcare and Product Owner at Vibin.
 - ⚙️ I use daily: `.python`, `.js`, `.html`, `.css`, `.SQL`, `.Hadoop`, `.Aws`

+## About Me
 - 🎓 **Education & Certifications**:
    - **Post-Secondary Diploma in AI**, Georgian College
    - **B.E.
 Computer Science**, Chitkara University